epaunova/preference-model/README.md

-# RL Variance-Stabilized Dropout Implementation
+# RL for LLM training Variance-Stabilized Dropout Implementation

 **Author:** Eva Paunova, AI Research Scientist

 ## Overview

-This submission contains an RL task for ML researcher/engineer training that teaches models to:
+This contains an RL task for ML researcher/engineer training that teaches models to:
 - Understand and implement techniques from research papers
 - Debug subtle mathematical errors in ML code
 - Apply statistical validation to neural network components